Why Most People Never Escape Mediocrity (Even When They Try)

 - Avoiding risk feels wise

-That’s what makes mediocrity difficult to recognize.
-People often feel like they’re moving forward — while repeating the same patterns year after year.
+That’s what makes mediocrity so difficult to spot.
+You can feel like you’re moving forward while repeating the same patterns year after year.

 4. Fear of Uncertainty Is Stronger Than Desire for Growth

-People often assume mediocrity persists because of laziness.
+People often assume that mediocrity sticks around because of laziness.

-But in many cases, the real issue is simpler:
+But in many cases, the real reason is much simpler:

 Mediocrity may feel: